AAbella7529/AAbella7529/README.md

 :rocket: To future-proof my IT skills in the Digital Age / Digital Transformation, The Internet of Things and AI - Artificial Intelligence.

+For coding I currently used: Python, Linux, Shell Bash Scripting and SQL.

 I have a keen interest in Cyber Security, Creativity and Web Design.

 In my spare time I like to teach and empower learners about Cyber Security and Coding.